aertslab/arboreto/README.md

 # arboretum
-A scalable framework for gene regulatory network inference using tree-based ensemble methods.
+A scalable framework for gene regulatory network inference using tree-based ensemble regressors.